MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-update.md

 ## Manage match rules

-You can reconfigure and fine-tune most of the match parameters.
+Where two or more entities have been unified, you can reconfigure and fine-tune most of the match parameters.
 You cannot add or delete entities.
+Match rules do not apply to a single entity.

 1. Select **Edit** on the **Matching conditions** tile.